Almost primes in various settings: Proofs of Propositions , , and

 Therefore, the expression from (\ref{tutaj!}) is

-In order to calculate the error term we again use Lemma \ref{szacowanieSelbergow} to estimate the Selberg weights.
+In order to calculate the error term we again apply Lemma \ref{szacowanieSelbergow} to estimate the Selberg weights.
 We also see that the product $d_1\dots d_ke_1 \dots e_k$ can take only values lower than $R^2$, so we obtain

-which is neglible for $\vartheta < 1- \eta$.
+which is neglible for $2 \vartheta < 1- \eta$.

 The main term equals

 where $p$ appears on the $j$-th coordinate.
 From Lemma \ref{Ttilde} we get

 where